 To achieve maximum benefit of this feature (and depending on your school context) we usually recommend BASIC for students (with the possible exception of younger students) and FULL for staff.

-Force install the Gopher Buddy Chrome extension
+Force Install the Gopher Buddy Extension

 The Chrome Extension installation steps are provided within the interface.
 Depending on your environment, we recommend installing the extension on either the root organization or an organization that encompasses all students.